 If you are a new student you’ll first need to activate your LJMU computer account before you can complete your online registration.
-To do this you’ll need your six digit student ID number, you’ll find this on your registration email.
+To do this you’ll need your six or seven digit student ID number, you’ll find this on your registration email.

 Next, go to My LJMU and click on the My Account tile.
 Select Activate My Account and follow the instructions to set up your LJMU username and password.
 Once you have activated your LJMU account you should go to My LJMU and complete your on-line registration.
 You'll also find information there about your ID check and uploading a photo for your student card.